sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![](lab1media/media/image3.png)

-Click the orange download 64 bit button.
+Click the orange download 64 bit button (your version will provide the latest year).
 It will take you to another page where you need to click the big orange download button again at the top.

 Wait for that file to download.